 - What remedies you have if the other party violates the nondisclosure agreement.

-Because nondisclosure agreements are legal contracts, you should always consult with a Los Angeles patent or IP attorney before entering an NDA.
+Because nondisclosure agreements are legal contracts, you should always consult with a Los Angeles patent attorney or IP attorney before entering an NDA.

-The Bold IP Attorney of Los Angeles
+Bold IP Los Angeles Patent Attorneys

 Bold IP is an agile law firm whose main focus is to help inventors, entrepreneurs and business owners with their Intellectual Property.
 Bold IP focuses on patent law.
 For many inventors and emerging businesses, protecting patents is a big deal and often causes a lot of stress and anxiety.
 Our goal at Bold IP is to take the stress and worry off your shoulders and put it squarely on ours!